TuxedoJS/TuxedoJS/docs/TuxAnimations.md

   }
 ```
 ##### <a id="Specifying-an-animation-key"></a>Specifying an Animation Key via the Id Property - type: STRING, ARRAY of STRINGs, or NUMBER - optional [#](#Specifying-an-animation-key)
 Tux Animations work by concatenating the children of the animation into an array and wrapping that in a ReactTransitionGroup.
-Because of that it is beneficial to provide the animation with an id property, which will tell it where to look in its children for a key to use.
-If no id is provided the animations will still work, but you will see warnings from React regarding the lack of a key.
+Because of that it is beneficial to provide the animation with an id property, which will tell it where to look in its children's `props` for a key to use.
+If no id is provided the animations will still work as long as the children are not an array, but you will see warnings from React regarding the lack of a key.
 You can specify a string or array of strings for the id property:

 ```
   render: function () {